D-X-Y/AutoDL-Projects/docs/CVPR-2019-GDAS.md

 If you are interested in the configs of each NAS-searched architecture, they are defined at [genotypes.py](https://github.com/D-X-Y/AutoDL-Projects/blob/master/lib/nas_infer_model/DXYs/genotypes.py).

 ### Searching on the NASNet search space

 Please use the following scripts to use GDAS to search as in the original paper:
 ```
+# search for both normal and reduction cells
 CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/NASNet-space-search-by-GDAS.sh cifar10 1 -1

+# search for the normal cell while use a fixed reduction cell
+CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/NASNet-space-search-by-GDAS-FRC.sh cifar10 1 -1
 ```

 **After searching**, if you want to re-train the searched architecture found by the above script, you can use the following script: